 A little bit of history

 Leonard Cohen lived on the Greek island of Hydra.
-He lived there at the time when they were first introducing electricity and phone lines.
-The new phone wires were the inspiration for his classic song, Bird on the Wire.
+The island had no electricity.
+It was the introduction of electricity and telegraph wires that his classic song, Bird on the Wire.

-The view from his window was changing; and staring out, he watched his dream of escape, of living a medieval style life disappear with the coming of electricity.
+The view from his window was changing.
+He stared out to watch his dream of escape and living in a medieval life style disappear with the coming of electricity.

-Then, however, he noticed the birds perching on the wires.
-The inspiration for the first line.
+It was only when he noticed the birds perching on the wires that the inspiration for the first line came.

 The company he kept inspired the second line.
 Drinking companions who drank and sang late into the night.
 The merrymakers would stagger home in the middle of the night, holding each other up and singing together.